AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. The drag functionality on the cell grid is limited to mouse events currently and doesn't work on mobile.
 A mobile touch-friendly library such as [vue-touch](https://alligator.io/vuejs/vue-touch-events/) could be used to respond to such mobile drag events.

-1. As noted above, reconnection requires page reload to fully sync state and allow cell updates.
-More careful analysis of the cell update logic could be performed to remove the need for page reload.

 1. It is found in rare cases that the Express server may stop working suddenly with 30 second timeout limit of Heroku being exceeded with 503 error returned to the frontend.
+This is more common when the number of clients exceed 3 to 4 clients connected over long periods of time.
+Possibly, there is some memory leak or edge case which is triggered in this case.

    1. This seems to be a common issue with Node.js documented by Heroku itself at https://help.heroku.com/AXOSFIXN/why-am-i-getting-h12-request-timeout-errors-in-nodejs